TablePress/TablePress/readme.txt

 Changes in recent versions are shown below.
 For earlier changes, please see the [changelog history](https://tablepress.org/info/#changelog).

+= Version 3.0.2 (January 8, 2025) =

+* Bugfix: The “TablePress table” block in the WordPress Block Editor will properly show the table preview again, when using a non-block theme.
+* Bugfix: Prevent an error in the integration into the WordPress Export feature when using the WP-CLI command line tool.
+* Several external code libraries and build tools have been updated to benefit from enhancements and bug fixes.
+* Cleaned up and simplified code, for easier future maintenance, to follow WordPress Coding Standards, and to offer helpful inline documentation.

 = Version 3.0.1 (November 25, 2024) =

 * Bugfix: The loading of CSS style files when using non-block themes is now working properly again.